Kubernetes Resources Data Load Optimizations

 - There is a

-computed prop in the mixin that is the default list of items loaded on the mixin
+rowscomputed prop in the mixin that is the default list of items loaded on the mixin

 If any of these two are referenced on a custom list template part but aren't defined on the JS part of the same file, it's because it uses the defaults which come from the mixin itself.

-Another important configuration part is about the incremental loader options (component name ResourceLoadingIndicator
+Another important configuration part is about the incremental loader options (component name ResourceLoadingIndicator).

-which is defined on your custom list methods.
+For custom lists the ResourceTable component is on the lookout for a method called $loadingResources which is defined on your custom list methods.
 If it exists, it should return an object with two properties:

-- by default the incremental loader is of a determinate type, which means that it will show the current count of items already loaded / total items to be loaded.
+loadIndeterminate - by default the incremental loader is of a determinate type, which means that it will show the current count of items already loaded / total items to be loaded.

-- by default the incremental loader will load the counts for the resource passed, but there are custom list views (ex: workloads) are comprised of multiple resources.
+loadResources - by default the incremental loader will load the counts for the resource passed, but there are custom list views (ex: workloads) are comprised of multiple resources.
 You'll need to pass an array of all resource types for that list if you want to show the correct numbers on the incremental loader.

-component (ResourceList... there are two Mastheads).
+Incremental loader component (ResourceLoadingIndicator) is rendered inside the Masthead component (ResourceList... there are two Mastheads).

-specified on it's template, but there's a Masthead rendered.
-That comes from /shell/components/ResourceList/index.vue
+Generally, custom lists don't have a Masthead specified on it's template, but there's a Masthead rendered.
+That comes from /shell/components/ResourceList/index.vue,

 Implementation examples